A constructive proof for the simple connectedness of finite subset spaces

 \section{Abstract}

 The space of all finite non-empty subsets of a topological space $X$, also known as the Ran space of $X$, is weakly contractible for $X$ path connected.
-We consider subspaces $\Ran_{\leqslant n}(X)$ of the Ran space given by all subsets of $X$ of size at most $n$, and present results on their first homotopy groups.
-In particular, we show that the induced map $\pi_1(\Ran_{\leqslant n}(X)) \to \pi_1(\Ran_{\leqslant n+2}(X))$ is trivial for all positive integers $n$, and even more, show that $\pi_1(\Ran_{\leqslant n}(X)) = 0$ for all $n\geqslant 4$, by explicitly drawing the path homotopies that contract any loop to a point.
+We consider subspaces $\Ran_{\leqslant n}(X)$ of the Ran space given by all subsets of $X$ of size at most $n$, and their first homotopy groups.
+These groups are known to be trivial for $n\geqslant 3$ when $X$ is a path connected CW-complex, though the proofs are not constructive.
+We show that the induced map $\pi_1(\Ran_{\leqslant n}(X)) \to \pi_1(\Ran_{\leqslant n+2}(X))$ is trivial for all positive integers $n$, by explicitly drawing the path homotopies that contract any loop in $X$ to a point.
+From this we get a constructive proof for the triviality of $\pi_1(\Ran_{\leqslant n}(X))$, for all $n\geqslant 4$.